-The Different Types of Steep Slope Roofing Systems
+The Different Types of Steep Slope Roofing System

-Asphalt shingles are the most common residential roofing material used in the U.S. They are low in maintenance, less expensive than most other roofing options, and effective in most climate conditions.
-They are also extremely versatile – offering features like cool roof colors that reflect the heat of the sun, copper-coated surface granules that fight off unsightly algae growth, and asphalt blends made with rubber-like compounds for added impact resistance to reduce or resist hail damage.
+Asphalt shingles are the most common residential roofing material used in the U.S. They are low-maintenance, less expensive than most other roofing options, and effective in most climate conditions.
+They are also extremely versatile, offering features like cool roof colors that reflect the heat of the sun, copper-coated surface granules that fight off unsightly algae growth, and asphalt blends made with rubber-like compounds for added impact resistance to reduce or resist hail damage.

 Polymer-Modified Asphalt Shingles